tomxelliott/medicapp1.0/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You will find all requirements for this project in [requirements.txt](medicapp/requirements.txt) and once you have set up and initiated your virtual environment, you can run the command below to install all of the requirements for this project.

 ```
-Give examples
+pip install -r requirements.txt
 ```

 ### Installing